1. Revision History

 functions and were not required to have the same ABI as other function types.
 For example, a function

-was not required to have the exact same calling convention, register allocation, and other important binary details as a KnR function
+is not required to have the exact same calling convention, register allocation, and other important binary details as a KnR function

 .
 Similarly, a function